+Steiner Nechant

+Steinar Nerbøvik

-Steiner Nerbevik President and CEO
+President and CEO

-Philadelphia, PA 17 March 2023
+Philadelphia, PA 12 March 2024

-Board of Directors' Report 2022
+Board of Directors' Report 2023

-Philly Shipyard ASA and its subsidiaries (referred to herein as a group as the "Group", the "Company" or "Philly Shipyard") is a leading commercial shipbuilder in the U.S. Jones Act market that is presently pursuing newbuild opportunities in the commercial and government markets.
+Philly Shipyard ASA and its operating subsidiary, Philly Shipyard, Inc. (referred to herein as a group as the "Group", the "Company" or "Philly Shipyard") is a leading commercial shipbuilder in the U.S. Jones Act market that is presently pursuing newbuild opportunities in the commercial and government markets.
 Aker Capital AS, a wholly-owned subsidiary of Aker ASA, is the majority shareholder in Philly Shipyard ASA.